rit-sse/deploy/README.md

 To generate a strong `WATCHTOWER_HTTP_API_TOKEN`, run `openssl rand -hex 16`.

+## PostgreSQL
+Our current database is postgres.
+Do NOT add a port bind to the postgres container unless you absolutely know what you are doing.
+If done incorrectly, this will expose our database to the internet.
+Our database currently does not have a password.
+It is global read-write without any credentials.
+Setting up a port bind on the container will allow anyone with the url to modify our database.
+Again, do *NOT* do this.

 ## pubwebs
 [pubwebs](https://github.com/galenguyer/pubwebs) provides web hosting for each user account.
 It mounts the `/home` folder as a read-only filesystem so in nearly impossible event a static webserver is compromised, no data can be written to the host system.
 There is no support for PHP or any type of server-side scripting.
 All pages must be static files.